amcajal/ermon/README.md

 ### ===> Load, create or modify events with the options of the right section.
 Here you can do several operation:
 - Load the default set of events, already included in the application.
 - Load a set of events previously created by the user.
 Browse in the system to the file with the information, and its done!
-For example, [download here](https://github.com/amcajal/ermon/blob/master/Examples/pomodoro_events_ermong.txt?raw=true) the Pomodoro set of events and load it.
+For example, [download here](https://github.com/amcajal/ermon/blob/master/Examples/pomodoro_events_ermon.txt?raw=true) -double click and then "Save it"- the Pomodoro set of events and load it.
 There you go: you can apply know the [Pomodoro](http://pomodorotechnique.com/) technique in your daily work!
 - Create a set of custom events from zero, from a template (using the default events for that purpose), or modify a set of previously created events.
 All of this operations will lead to a Creation Window.

 A message of confirmation will appear, either in blue (all went fine) or in red (something failed).